abaer123/Racing-Repository/Courses/Workshops/CICD/4_Templates_And_Artifacts.md

 # Step 04 - Storing with Artifacts

 1. Let's say a requirement comes in that we want to store the results of the **_build_** job in an artifact.
-Let's add a change the job to do just that:
+Let's change the job to do just that:

 ```plaintext
 build: